Budget Tuition Plan (BTP)

 By using direct debits to your checking account, the BTP allows you to divide your cost into 4 monthly installments instead of paying one lump sum by the tuition payment deadline date.

-As a result of evolving tuition and fee models causing a cost variation each semester, participants will need to enroll in the plan per semester.
+As a result of evolving tuition and fee models causing a cost variation each semester, participants will need to enroll in the plan each semester.

-The Budget Tuition Plan is not available for Summer terms.
+The Budget Tuition Plan is not available for Summer or Winter Sessions.

 How to Apply